NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 Will install VS Code sometime this week.
 Not looking forward to this.
 It has been a steep learning curve with Python.

+## Week 4:

+### What is Videograph?
+THis week was quite interesting.
+We learned about videograph.
+Roman asked us all to do a short recording of others based on several requirements.
+Then we had to show the video by all of us putting it down on the floor and playing the video at the same time.

+## Week 5:

+### What is Stand-up?
+Today we learned a little about a meeting tool called stand-up.
+A stand-up meeting (stum) is a meeting in which attendees typically participate while standing.
+The discomfort of standing for long periods is intended to keep the meetings short.
+We used this tool to briefly share idea(s) we have for our final project.